 If you have any questions about the PhD Program or the application process please contact:

-For updates about our work in the area of refugees and forced migration, and the other activities of the Melbourne Social Equity Institute, please subscribe to our email newsletter.
+For updates about our work in the area of refugees and migration, and the other activities of the Melbourne Social Equity Institute, please subscribe to our email newsletter.